cgranell/labpistec-ideas/README.md

 ### Meeting 2019-10-10
 Participants.
 LABPSITEC (Juani, Adri), GEOTEC (Sven, Alberto, Nacho, Carlos)

-Next efforts to advance in the intervention part of the platform.
+General aggrement on advancing the intervention part of the platform, so that can be tested in stronger experiments.
 However, intervention-related actions strongly depends on the disorder.
-The pattern of "exposure" that's applied to phobias is also applicable to gambling disorder: hierarchy of places, decision tree, avoid to leave out a place until the level of anxiety/emotion is below of a given threshold.
+The pattern of "exposure" that's applied to phobias is also applicable to gambling disorder: hierarchy of places, decision tree, avoid to leave out a place until the level of anxiety/emotion is below a given threshold.
 To implement an event of exposure in Symptopms is gaining traction as it is a well-known component of the CBT applicable to different disorder as EMI.
 Other can be the *cognitive component* which is activated when a patient has bad thoughts in a place, and based on this action, a predefined, custom intervention is launched.
-Imagine, a therapist selects a "plantilla" of phobia or gambling, and then she finds the follwing main (analytical) units.
+Imagine, a therapist selects a "plantilla" of phobia or gambling, then she finds the following main (analytical) units:

+* keep away from place ("desengancharse")
-* event of exposure
+* event of exposure (w/o psychoeducation, w/o interaction)
-* cognitive component
+* cognitive component (w/o psychoeducation, w/o interaction)
-* mix of thereof
+* mix of exposure + cognitive component

+Go for last case with the same disorder (e.g. gambling), and go on from less to much stronger experiments (N=1, ....)

 ### Meeting 2019-10-17
 Participants.
 LABPSITEC (Diana, Adri), GEOTEC ()

 ### Meeting YYYY-MM-DD